-People are treated with dignity and respect at Parc Newydd.
-People tell us they lead lives of their choosing, with their wishes and views sought.
-Care and support is person-centred.
+People are supported to have control over their day-to-day lives and do the things that matter to them at Pentre House.
+People tell us they lead lives of their choosing and are very happy, with their wishes and views sought and respected.
+Care and support is person-centred, and people are treated with dignity and respect.
 People can raise issues or make requests, and these are generally responded to.
-The home has good relationships and excellent lines of communication with relatives, who told us staff keep them informed and updated.
+The home has good relationships and lines of communication with relatives, who told us staff keep them informed and updated.
 Friends and relatives can visit when they wish.
+People are offered regular opportunities to take part in activities.
+We viewed an abundance of photographs of people taking part in different activities recently.
+People told us "there's lots to do".

 People are supported to be as healthy as they can by getting the right care at the right time.
-They are supported to keep appropriately active, being encouraged to take part in activities.
 The home liaises with external health professionals to refer any concerns and follows appropriate guidance.
 We saw evidence of correspondence with professionals, with personal plans reflecting direction given.
-Personal plans are detailed, and person-centred information about people's histories forms part of the care file.
-Personal plans are reviewed monthly.
-The meals appear nutritious, and portions are appropriate.
+Meals are nutritious and portions are appropriate.
 The home has a sufficient supply of personal protective equipment (PPE).
 We saw the management of medication is safe and in line with the medication policy.

 People live in an environment that supports them to achieve their well-being.
-Parc Newydd is a purpose-built one storey care home that caters for older people and their associated needs.
+Pentre House is a purpose-built home over three floors that caters for older people and their associated needs.
 Bedrooms are comfortable and personalised.
 Suitable mobility aids are in place to help people where needed.
 The home is close to local facilities and amenities.
-We saw people were relaxed and comfortable in their environment, and people told us they like living there.
+We saw people were relaxed and comfortable in their environment.
+People told us they like living there and had developed friendships.
 The home appeared clean and well-maintained.

 There are systems in place to help protect people from abuse and harm.
 Overall, ongoing training ensures care staff are sufficiently skilled, but refresher core training needs to be addressed.
-Policies and procedures support good practice and can assist staff to report a safeguarding concern and whistleblowing, should they be needed.
+Policies and procedures support good practice and can assist staff to report a safeguarding concern or 'whistle blow', should they be needed.
 Care staff report they feel confident if they raised an issue with the manager, it would be responded to.
 Recruitment is robust, and regular supervision supports continued development.
 Incidents and accidents are logged, and appropriate actions taken by the service.
+The service meets the legal requirements about submitting notifications to Care Inspectorate Wales (CIW).